-How music can be a powerful tool for parents
+Kids won’t listen?
+Science says music might help.

 People are inherently rhythmic.
 Our hearts beat in a rhythm, and we walk at a steady pace, often with easy cadence and grace.
 So it makes sense that many of us instinctively speak to our babies in a sort of singsong, and that when our children are fussy, we rock them and sing.
 When my children were infants, I belted out the same nonsensical ditty my mom used to sing to me; by the time they were toddlers, they could clap along to it with me.

-“Music speaks to children in the areas of the brain that process sound and emotion, which are both fully developed at birth,” says Joan Koenig, the founder and director of the American Conservatory Preschool & Kindergarten in Paris and the author of “The Musical Child.”
+“Music speaks to children in the areas of the brain that process sound and emotion, which are both fully developed at birth,” says Joan Koenig, the founder and director of the American Conservatory preschool and kindergarten in Paris and the author of “The Musical Child.”
 “The thinking center of the brain doesn’t come on board until the mid-to-late 20s.
 But with music, we have this tool that engages children in a language they can understand and feel through vibration.”

 Before my children could talk, the “language” we shared evolved into a musical banter.
 I listened to their babbles and tried to echo the sounds I heard.
 This type of musical mirroring not only makes for cute videos that sometimes go viral, but it also shows your children that you’re really listening — that you hear them and are following their lead.